Selecting participants can deliver advantages in refining a study to focus on the most suitable people.

-The NIHR BioResource approach is more time efficient: with 20,000 participants ready to take part, it is much simpler to find 50 with the selected genotype and research ready.
+The NIHR BioResource approach is more time efficient: with 200,000 participants ready to take part, the process of identifying the 50 research-ready volunteers is far simpler and more efficient.

 Our effort can be focused on identifying the participants needed for your study.
 If you submit a request, we can screen DNA samples in advance of participant selection for the particular gene or variant of interest.

-Consequently we invite to take part only those people who have the genetic variation that is important to your study.
+Consequently we only invite to take part those people who have the genetic and/or phenotypic variation that is important to your study.
 Valuable functional research is now possible into the causes of many diseases that previously would have proven too costly or time-consuming.

 Our aim is to make your research more efficient.